 the Probability of a Powder Day?

-This chart is focused specifically on the highest snowfall areas ranging from Killington (250 inches) in the south through Sugarbush and Mad River to Stowe and Smugglers Notch (300 near the top of Mt.
-Mansfield) and finally Jay Peak (329 inches).
+This chart is focused specifically on the highest snowfall areas ranging from Killington (250 inches) in the south through Sugarbush and Mad River to Stowe, Smugglers Notch and Jay Peak (300-325 inches).
 Where information is available the grade is based upon the best of those 6 areas, since some Vermont locals demonstrate the ability to pick the right area within this compact region based upon recent weather and conditions.Definitions:

 |HISTORY OF VERMONT SNOW CONDITIONS|

-Historically snowmaking in Vermont began in October, but has more recently been curtailed for economic reasons.
-In any case, rain is frequent enough in November that it is rare for anyone to get as much as 50% open.
-The 2002-03 season was the conspicuous exception in staying cold more consistently in the early season.
+Snowmaking in the Northeast often begins in October, but it is usually difficult to expand open terrain over the next month.
+Rain is frequent enough in November that it is rare for anyone to get as much as 50% open.
+The 2002-03 and 2018-19 seasons were conspicuous exceptions in staying cold more consistently in the early season.
 Natural snow was actually below average in 2002-03, but the season scores well because temperatures stayed below freezing until mid-March.
 Many would argue that the quality of eastern skiing is more temperature dependent than snowfall dependent.

 For the Vermont areas analyzed here natural snow is a much more important part of the equation than elsewhere in the East.
 Off-piste glades become safely skiable on about a 40-inch base (usually attained early January through late March) and there is often ample powder skiing when it snows during this period.
 The scale of areas like Stowe and Mad River Glen (as well as the gladed terrain) is similar to SoCal's Mt.
 Baldy.
 But the higher average, and more important greater consistency of snowfall in Vermont results in many more powder days.
 The 2000-01 season, which averaged close to 400 inches in Northern Vermont and over 500 at Jay, is illustrative.
 The 13 Vermont weekends rated A in 2000-01 are nearly double the best seasons in Southern California and comparable to average years in Whistler or Colorado.
 The 2011-12 season had been the worst on this chart before 2015-16.
 Northern Vermont's natural snowpack was subpar but was never taken down by big midwinter rains and only collapsed during a record March heatwave.
 Elsewhere in the Northeast 2011-12 was comparable to the prior worst ever season in 1979-80.
 2015-16 broke many of the record low snowfall records from 1979-80, and in addition was plagued with numerous rain and thaw episodes.
 There were no weekends with full operation on packed powder conditions in 2015-16, while all other seasons since 2000 had at least 3 such weekends.